Nikhil-Desai-Talentica/substrate-node-template-benchmarking/README.md

 If your pull request introduces a new crate, please set its version to `1.0.0-dev`.

+Note: Rust nightly 1.68 is required to build the template.
+Some of the dependencies report issues when you attempt to compile them using Rust nightly 1.70.
+Other users have also experienced the same [issue](https://substrate.stackexchange.com/questions/7714/cannot-run-substrate-on-a-fresh-macbook-m2)

 ### Native Solidity smartcontracts benchmarking

 This node supports native solidity smartcontracts benchmarking by leveraging [frame-benchmarking-cli](https://github.com/paritytech/substrate/tree/master/utils/frame/benchmarking-cli).